Seasonal Writing Activities Provide a Year of Fun Writing Opportunities

-In this article, we will take a look at how seasonal events and holidays can be used as jumping-off points for lessons aimed at honing a broad range of our students’ writing skills.
+In this article, we will look at how seasonal events and holidays can be used as jumping-off points for lessons aimed at honing a broad range of our students’ writing skills.

 While each task is categorized under a particular holiday or season, these can often be easily adapted to the specifics of other holidays and seasons as needed.